Inaugural Distinguished Lecture in Urban Education

 Five Educational Imperatives for Justice

-Join us to learn from a nationally renowned and award-winning researcher who will address the intersection of education and social justice.
+Learn from a nationally renowned and award-winning researcher who will address the intersection of education and social justice.
 Engage in dialogue with a panel of prominent leaders representing P-12 and higher education, government, and non-profit sectors.
-This event will focus on pressing matters centered on urban education, and will discuss implications for policy, curriculum, teaching and learning, and school-community relations.
+This event was held Wednesday, January 16, 2019 and focuses on pressing matters centered on urban education, and discusses implications for policy, curriculum, teaching and learning, and school-community relations.

 Welcome and Introduction

 - Keith E. Whitfield, Provost & Senior Vice President for Academic Affairs, Wayne State University

 - R. Douglas Whitman, Dean, College of Education, Wayne State University

 - Roland Sintos Coloma, Assistant Dean, Teacher Education, Wayne State University

 - Milner, H. Richard.
 (2017).
 Race, Talk, Opportunity Gaps, and Curriculum Shifts in (Teacher) Education.
 Literacy Research: Theory, Method, and Practice, 66(1), 73-94.

 - Milner, H. Richard.
 (2017).
 Where's the Race in Culturally Relevant Pedagogy?
 Teachers College Record, 119(1), 1-32.

 - Milner, H. Richard.
 (2007).
 Race, Culture, and Researcher Positionality: Working Through Dangers Seen, Unseen, and Unforeseen.
 Educational Researcher, 36(7), 388-400.